SCCapstone/pandas-capstone/README.md

 ## Setup

 Here you list all the one-time things the developer needs to do after cloning your repo.
 Sometimes there is no need for this section, but some apps require some first-time configuration from the developer, for example: setting up a database for running your webapp locally.

+Navigate to the server directory and enter these commands in the command line of the terminal\
+-- npm i ts-node typescript nodemon @types/cors @types/express @types/node--save-dev \
+-- npm i @prisma/client cors express prisma\

+Navigate to the ui directory and enter these commands in the command line of the terminal\
+-- npm install web-vitals\
+-- npm install @testing-library/react @testing-library/jest-dom\
+-- npm install --save-dev @types/testing-library__react @types/jest @types/react-dom\

 ## Running